claragt/clara-portfolio/pages/services.md

 Some of my favourite pieces of work are described below.

 * [A 12 week user-centred design academy](#academy)
-  Government digital services - Lead designerImproving equity & inclusion in the design community
+* Government digital services - Lead designer
+* Improving equity & inclusion in the design community
 * Bringing UCD to a Brexit data project
 * Delivering training as an agile service
 * Leading design in the Land Registry exemplar